Raymond Normand

-Raymond Normand (14 November 1919, Auby (Nord)12 March 2000, Aix-en-Provence; buried in Ventabren) was a French painter.
+Raymond Normand (14 November 1919 – 12 March 2000) was a French painter.

-Biography

-His childhood and his adolescence in the North of France
+Early life and education

-Raymond Normand was born on 14 November 1919 in Auby, a small industrial village located not far from Douai.
+Raymond Normand was born on 14 November 1919 in Auby, Nord, a small industrial village located not far from Douai.
 He was the second child of Maria Duhem and Just Normand, who already had a daughter, Jeanne, five years older than he.
-His father had been a miner until he came back mutilated from World War I. Still he managed to work as an electrician.
+His father had been a miner until he came back mutilated from World War I. Despite this he managed to work as an electrician.
 Raymond spent his first ten years in Flers-en-Escrebieux, living on the countryside in contact with nature, peasants and house animals.

-From his very early years, he had expressed a devouring passion for drawing and painting.
+From his very early years, he had expressed a passion for drawing and painting.
 Back in Auby, he attended the high school and the Art School in Douai.
-However, in 1934, he was forced to interrupt his studies because of a serious bone disease which kept him bedridden for two years.
-Although he had undergone several surgeries, he had to cope with the aftereffects for the rest of his life.
+However, in 1934, he was forced to interrupt his studies because of a bone disease which kept him bedridden for two years.
+Although he had undergone several surgeries, he had to cope with the after effects for the rest of his life.
 Following his convalescence he decided to leave the high school in order to dedicate himself full-time to his studies at the Art School in Douai.

-His discovery of Provence

 Because of their son's health, his parents decided to take him to the South of France.
-They settled in Marseilles in 1937, and there, until 1941, Raymond attended sculpture and drawing classes at the Art School.
-During that period, he met César, the famous French sculptor, with whom he stayed in contact for many years despite the different directions into which their art evolved.
+They settled in Marseille in 1937, and stayed there until 1941, Raymond attended sculpture and drawing classes at the art school.
+During that period, he met César Baldaccini, a famous French sculptor, with whom he stayed in contact for many years despite the different directions into which their art evolved.

-In 1943, he was sent to Germany to comply with Compulsory Labor Service.
+In 1943, he was sent to Nazi Germany to comply with Compulsory Labor Service.
 Due to his leg problem, he was assigned a job in an office.

+Career

 After his return to France, he worked for farmers and looked after herds of goats in Lambesc, near Salon-de-Provence.
 At that time, his family was living in Grans.
 It was during this period that he discovered the natural beauty of the Provence, just as Vincent van Gogh had done in Arles.
-This southern part of France was so different from the flat and dull region where Raymond had spent his childhood.
+This southern part of France was so different from the flat and dull region where Normand had spent his childhood.
 Following in the footsteps of the Impressionists, he grew more and more eager to captivate on canvas the vibrating light and colors that dazzled the aspiring painter from the North for the rest of his life.